 Before you start making mud (mixed plaster), it’s a good idea to do a final check to ensure you’re properly prepared to begin applying plaster.

 SUBSTRATE PREPARATION.
-Fix any poorly prepared or missed areas before you trowel on the wet mud.
-Poor workmanship is not improved by three coats of plaster.
-If you’re spray applying, verify that all areas not getting plaster are both adequately and securely masked and shielded.
+Fix any poorly prepared or missed areas before you trowel on the wet mud: shoddy workmanship is not improved by three coats of plaster.
+If spray applying, verify that all areas not getting plaster are both adequately and securely masked and shielded.
 On frame construction with wood sheathing, lath must be secured properly.
 Water-resistant barriers (WRBs) must be in place and sealed.
 All surfaces need to have been set up to allow drainage behind the plaster and egress (weep) below.
 Are the windows and other wall penetrations properly sealed and flashed and free of cuts, tears, or holes?
 Is there anywhere that the plaster would come in contact with the ground or final backfill?
 And so on.
-See our Substrate-Specific Application Guide Series for more instruction on this important step.
+See our Substrate-Specific Application Guide Series for more instruction on the important prep step.